Gold-Backed Sound Money Scholarship Returns: Students Can Apply Now!

-Charlotte, North Carolina (June 7, 2022) – For the seventh straight year, a national precious-metals dealer has teamed up with a sound money policy group to help students pay for the ever-increasing costs of college.
+For the seventh straight year, the top U.S. precious-metals dealer has teamed up with a sound money policy group to help students pay for the ever-increasing costs of college.

-Money Metals Exchange has teamed up with the Sound Money Defense League to offer the Sound Money Scholarship -- the first gold-backed scholarship of the modern era.
-Starting in 2016, these organizations have set aside 100 ounces of physical gold (currently worth more than $180,000) to reward outstanding students who display a thorough understanding of economics, monetary policy, and sound money.
+Since 2016, these organizations have set aside 100 ounces of physical gold (currently worth more than $170,000) to reward outstanding students who display a thorough understanding of economics, monetary policy, and sound money.

 The Sound Money Scholarship is open to high school seniors, undergraduate, and graduate students with an interest in economics, specifically the free-market tradition.
-Applicants do not have to be economics majors to be eligible to receive this scholarship.
+Students can find more information or apply here -- and they do not have to be economics majors to be eligible to receive one of the scholarship awards.

 Money Metals Exchange and the Sound Money Defense League also announced this year’s blue-ribbon panel of judges:

-Eric Brakey served two terms in the Maine Senate (2014-2018), passing Constitutional Carry, Right to Try, and pro-market reforms for medical cannabis.
-In 2012, Eric was the state director for the Ron Paul presidential campaign and led the Defense of Liberty PAC in Maine.
+Eric Brakey served two terms in the Maine Senate (2014-2018), passing Constitutional Carry, Right to Try, and pro-market reforms.
 Eric ran for U.S. Senate in 2018 as the Maine Republican nominee, and was nominated by legislative Republicans in 2020 for Maine Secretary of State.
-In recent years, Eric has worked with Young Americans for Liberty to elect liberty candidates to state legislatures and is now running to reclaim his former seat in the Maine Senate.
+Eric has also worked with Young Americans for Liberty to elect liberty candidates to state legislatures and is now running to reclaim his former seat in the Maine Senate.

-Keith Weiner is the founder, CEO, and Chairman of the Board of Monetary Metals, an investment firm that is unlocking the productivity of gold.
+Keith Weiner is the founder, CEO, and Chairman of the Board of Monetary Metals & Company, an investment firm that is unlocking the productivity of gold through creation of a gold-yield marketplace.
 Keith is an economist who is a leading authority in the areas of gold, money, and credit and has made important contributions to monetary theory.
 He is also a serial entrepreneur who specializes in businesses that solve hard problems.

 Peter St. Onge is an economist at the Heritage Foundation, a fellow at the Mises Institute, and a contributor at Zerohedge.
 He holds a PhD in economics from George Mason University, is a former professor at Taiwan's Feng Chia University, and before academia was a marketing executive at two Fortune 500 companies.